 Setting up the best grow light for indoor fruit & citrus trees

 Grow lights can be a little intimidating – but they really shouldn’t be!
 There is a lot of marketing noise to cut through, but at the end of the day a well designed grow light provides a 1:1 replacement for sunlight and can look nice in your home.
 Plants love the consistency of grow lights, which helps your little space be as productive as possible.

 We consider the grow light an essential tool of indoor gardening and it’s easy to put fruit plants in their “optimal” range with lights.
 The instructions below give practical instructions for two of the best grow light recommendations for fruit trees such as citrus trees, but if you’d like to have a deeper general understanding of fruit light, check out the introduction to our grow light series.

 Setting up your grow light for your indoor tree: Spoiling your fruit with hours of sunshine

 A powerful spotlight provides good lighting for a tree canopy.
 With either the DIY or High-end option below, you will want to set up the grow light for your fruit tree 12 inches from the top of the canopy and leave it on for the “total light” hours per day (see chart above or the learn by plant section).

 High-end grow light option:

 Grow lights come in all types of sizes, shapes, and technologies.
-For herbs, high powered lights (ie. Metal Halide or High Pressure Sodium) can put out too much way too much heat.
+For herbs, high-powered lights (ie. Metal Halide or High-Pressure Sodium) can put out too much way too much heat.
 LED’s can be great, but there is a wide range of light quality.
-Fluorescent grow lights run cooler and are perfectly suitable to grow herb, lettuce and greens.
+Fluorescent grow lights run cooler and are perfectly suitable to grow herbs, lettuce, and greens.
 If you are interested in setting up a more complicated grow light system, we recommend understanding Daily Light Integral, correct setup and placement, and how many hours a day to leave them on [coming soon].